oliexe/Retro-Diffusion-Unity/README.md

 # Retro Diffusion Plugin for Unity

-This Unity Editor plugin allows you to generate pixel art and retro-style images using the Retro Diffusion API and save them directly into your Unity project.
+This Unity Editor plugin allows you to generate pixel art and retro-style images using the Retro Diffusion API and import them directly into your Unity project, and optionally generate corresponding Sprite assets for immediate use in your scenes.
+The plugin also supports customizing import settings such as texture compression, filter modes, and sprite pivot configurations, making it easy to integrate AI-generated retro visuals into your workflow.

 <img src="https://i.ibb.co/DH8s5st6/Screenshot-2025-04-27-at-15-45-19.png" alt="Unity Editor" width="800">